 According to Healthline, 36.5% of adults in the United States are obese and another 32.5% are overweight.
 Obesity is a preventable, yet contributing cause of many other health problems, including heart disease, stroke, diabetes and some types of cancer, some of the leading causes of death in the country.
 Southwest Georgia has some of the higher adult obesity rates nationally.

-ADULT OBESITY PREVALENCE: 2018-2020 Source: CDC-BRFSS, University of Wisconsin Population Health Institute
+ADULT OBESITY PREVALENCE: 2018-2020

+Source: CDC-BRFSS, University of Wisconsin Population Health Institute

-ADULT OBESITY More than 25 million people in the United States have asthma.
-In 2018, approximately 15.7 million adults have been diagnosed with COPD, and 50% of adults with low pulmonary function were not aware they had COPD.
+More than 25 million people in the United States have asthma.
+Approximately 14.8 million adults have been diagnosed with COPD, and approximately 12 million people have not yet been diagnosed.
 Lung cancer is by far the leading cause of cancer death among both men and women.
 Each year, more people die of lung cancer than of colon, breast and prostate cancers combined.
 All represent major chronic respiratory diseases, and many cases can be prevented by not smoking.

-The 2021 County Health Rankings and Roadmaps report estimates the smoking rate among adults in Grady County is at 23%, compared to 16% in Georgia.
+The 2021 County Health Rankings and Roadmaps report estimates the smoking rate among adults in Brooks County is at 23% compared to 16% in Georgia.
 In 2020, the CDC reported the smoking rate for adults to be 12.5% nationally.

 CHRONIC LOWER RESPIRATORY DISEASES MORTALITY: 2017-2018